immutant/immutant.org/tutorials/noir.md

 ## Creating a Noir application

 First, let's create a noir application named noirtant.
-If you are using lein 1.x, you will need to install the
-[lein noir plugin][lein-noir] beforehand.

     ~/ $ lein new noir noirtant
     Generating a lovely new Noir project named noirtant...